thomn/verify-recaptcha/README.md

 # verify-recaptcha

 `verify-recaptcha` is a little library that handles the connection to the google verification backend.
-Features a possible proxy configuration and a promise backend.
+Features a optional proxy configuration and a promise backend.

 ## Installation